Skip to main content

 Sliding window semantics

 KnoxCall uses Redis sorted-set sliding windows, not fixed buckets.
 Every request stamps the current timestamp; counting “how many requests in the last 60 seconds” walks the sorted set and counts members in the window.
 Practical effect: a client sending 60 requests in the first second of a minute, then waiting, sees the limit relax linearly over the next 60 seconds.
 With a fixed-bucket implementation they’d be blocked for the rest of that minute then free to send another 60 immediately at the boundary — the classic burst-at-window-boundary attack.
-If Redis is unavailable, KnoxCall falls back to an in-memory counter per process.
-Less accurate for a multi-replica deployment but fail-open: the proxy keeps serving traffic.
+If Redis is disabled or not configured (e.g. local dev), KnoxCall falls back to an in-memory counter per process — less accurate for a multi-replica deployment, but limits are still enforced.
+If a configured Redis becomes unreachable, proxy rate limits fail open instead: the request is allowed with full remaining quota so a control-plane Redis outage doesn’t block tenant traffic.
+(Auth-sensitive limits fail closed — denying the request — rather than falling back.)

 429 response shape